Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

 With these preliminaries, we turn to the proof.
-In each $\b$-discounted problem, the agent has a (pure) best response $\hat{\s}_\b = (\hat{\s}_\b^t)_{t=0}^{\infty}$ to the dynamic $(x, \pi)$-quota mechanism; this follows from a standard dynamic programming argument.\footnote{To formulate the problem as a stochastic dynamic programming problem, define the state space to be $\D(\Th) \times \Th$.
-The state $(Q, \th)$ indicates the remaining quota $Q$ and the agent's current preference type $\th$.
+In fact, we will prove a stronger property, namely that the desired inequality \eqref{eq:asymptotically_implement} holds for every selection of best responses.
+In each $\b$-discounted problem, the agent has some (pure) best response $\hat{\s}_\b = (\hat{\s}_\b^t)_{t=0}^{\infty}$ to the dynamic $(x, \pi)$-quota mechanism; this follows from a standard dynamic programming argument.\footnote{To formulate the agent's problem as a stochastic dynamic programming problem, define the state space to be $\D(\Th) \times \Th$.
+The state $(Q, \th)$ indicates the (normalized) remaining quota $Q \in \D(\Th)$ and the agent's current type $\th \in \Th$.
 In state $(Q, \th)$, the agent chooses $r \in \D(\Th)$ satisfying $r \leq Q / (1 - \b)$.
 The sequence $(\th^t)$ is independent and identically distributed.
-Initially, $Q^0 = q$.
+Initially, $Q^0$ equals the quota $\pi$.
 For $t \geq 0$,

 The associated Bellman equation is given by